Sheffield Police Fire Brigade

 In 1891 Archie was living with his family at Combs, Stowmarket, and his father was a Farm Steward.
 By 1901 Archie was working as a Plumber's Apprentice at Stowmarket, Suffolk.

-In 1911 Archie was recorded as working as a Police Constable/ Firemen in the Sheffield Fire Brigade under Superintendent Frost, and living at Flat 19, Rockingham Street Fire Station with his wife Annie Elizabeth from Hasland, Chesterfield, whom he married in 1910.
+In 1911 Archie was recorded as working as a Police Constable/ Fireman in the Sheffield Fire Brigade under CFO/Superintendent Frost, and living at Flat 19, Rockingham Street Fire Station with his wife Annie Elizabeth from Hasland Chesterfield, whom he married in 1910.

 By 1921 the Cornish family had increased by 3 children: Peggy Cornish age 9; Archie Cornish, age 6 and Grace Marjorie Cornish age 4.